Postgraduate community and research culture

 Departmental research seminars

-The department has its own research seminar series, which runs regularly during semester-time and covers a huge range of topics.
-Seminars usually host an external guest speaker to present a paper on their current research, but can also be based around a round table discussion.
+Our regular research seminar series covers a huge range of topics.
+Seminars often host an external guest speaker talking about their latest research or feature a round table discussion.

 Interdisciplinary Research Seminars

-Many of our research centres also run their own research seminar series:
+Many of our research centres also run their own research seminar series including:

 Conferences and other research events